jonasbakke/AutonomousRabbit_Simulator/README.md

 where delta is the steering angle in radians, and image is a 2-dimensional matrix representing a grayscale image.
-If another definition is required, the function block "STEERING_CONTROLLER" in the Simulink model must be changed ac- cordingly.
+If another definition is required, the function block "STEERING_CONTROLLER" in the Simulink model must be changed accordingly.

 ### Accessing camera feed
 The "Front camera"_block in the Simulink model defines the front camera